-Every year the engineering notebook is constructed and presented to a panelist of judges who rank and review the documented progress and process of participating teams.
-For Team 6282, the engineering notebook holds entries from any and all team meetings as well as photographic displays of the tasks being worked on.
+Every year the engineering portfolio is constructed and presented to a panelist of judges who rank and review the documented progress and process of participating teams.
+For Team 6282, the engineering portfolio consists of 15 pages, content varying from any and all team meetings as well as photographic displays of the tasks being worked on.
 It is critical that the engineering notebook clearly and concisely communicates the process of any engineering activity, outreach event, or general matters of the team.
-This helps the engineering notebook stand out from others during judge panel reviews, become a source of reflection at the end of the season, as well as a source of inspiration for future seasons.
+This helps the engineering portfolio stand out from others during judge panel reviews, become a source of reflection at the end of the season, as well as a source of inspiration for future seasons.

 There are many events that happen outside of robotics competitions.
 In outreach, we plan and organize events with other robotic teams and local community groups.
 We reach out to incoming students and inform them about the different careers in software and how robotics is a great way to get into programming or engineering.

-On the behalf of the Software and Systems Development Pathway at Simi Valley High School, Team 6282 showcased our robot in action at our annual Open House.
-In attendance were current and prospective students of Simi High, as well as school board members and other local stakeholders who got to see several mock rounds of competition.
+On the behalf of the Software and Systems Development Pathway at Simi Valley High School, Team 6282 showcased our robot in action at the Pioneer Showcase Night.
+In attendance were current and prospective students of Simi High.
 The attendees also got to hear about the value of STEM education and how FIRST Tech Challenge can help build a foundation for STEM careers.
 The primary goal was to encourage future students to explore the world of robotics, whether it be in a pathways course or by joining our FTC team.

 Team 6282 largely relies on the financial contributions of sponsors in STEM-related fields to cover our registration and competition fees, parts, materials, and tools.
 Team 6282 would not be where it is today without the financial support it receives from these awesome sponsors: